markbosire/Practice-Questions-GCP-ACE/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### You have a website hosted on App Engine standard environment.
 You want 1% of your users to see a new test version of the website.
-You want to minimize comple ity.
+You want to minimize complexity.

 - [ ] Deploy the new version in the same application and use the –-migrate option.
 - [ ] Deploy the new version in the same application and use the –-splits option to give a weight of 99 to the current version and a weight of 1 to the new version.
 - [ ] Create a new App Engine application in the same project.
 Deploy the new version in that application.
-Use the App Engine library to pro y 1% of the requests to the new version.
+Use the App Engine library to proxy 1% of the requests to the new version.
 - [ ] Create a new App Engine application in the same project.
 Deploy the new version in that application.
 Configure your network load balancer to send 1% of the traffic to that new application.

 **[⬆ Back to Top](#table-of-contents)**

 ### Your organization is a financial company that needs to store audit log files for 3 years.
 Your organization has hundreds of Google Cloud projects.
 You need to implement a cost-effective approach for log file retention.

-- [ ] Create an e port to the sink that saves logs from Cloud Audit to BigQuery.
+- [ ] Create an export to the sink that saves logs from Cloud Audit to BigQuery.
-- [ ] Create an e port to the sink that saves logs from Cloud Audit to a Coldline Storage bucket.
+- [ ] Create an export to the sink that saves logs from Cloud Audit to a Coldline Storage bucket.
 - [ ] Write a custom script that uses logging API to copy the logs from Stackdriver logs to BigQuery.
-- [ ] E port these logs to Cloud Pub/Sub and write a Cloud Dataflow pipeline to store logs to Cloud SQL.
+- [ ] Export these logs to Cloud Pub/Sub and write a Cloud Dataflow pipeline to store logs to Cloud SQL.

 **[⬆ Back to Top](#table-of-contents)**